Digital Nomad Life in Perugia, Italy

 We asked people in Perugia if they could share any humorous cultural blunders they commited.
 They wrote:

 "It is important to be mindful of cultural norms when visiting Perugia.
 It is considered rude to be late for appointments or social engagements, so it is important to be punctual.
 It is also important to dress modestly, as revealing clothing is considered inappropriate.
 Additionally, it is important to be respectful of religious sites and to avoid taking photographs without permission.
-Finally, it is important to be aware of the local customs and to be respectful of the local culture," said one person in Perugia.
+Finally, it is important to be aware of the local customs and to be respectful of the local culture," explained one person living in Perugia, Italy.

 Connect